 If you want to see the matchcover images from the Café U Drop Inn in Shamrock, TX, you could type all of these words into the Keyword Search but you’ll miss one matchcover that does not have “Café” in the title.
 So instead use fewer Keywords such as U Drop to see them all.
 (Also search for Nunn’s or you will miss out there too!)

 If you want to see all of the matchcovers from, say, Shamrock, Texas, you could type Shamrock TX into the keyword search.
-That works but you will also get the Shamrock Lounge in Amarillo but you could just ignore that.
+That works, but you will also get the Shamrock Lounge in Amarillo but you could just ignore that.

-Let’s say you want to see the matchcovers from the Lincoln Courts in Chandler, OK.
-There are some matchcovers that say Lincoln Court (singular), Lincoln Courts (plural) and Lincoln Motel.
+Let’s say you want to see the matchcovers from the Lincoln Courts in Chandler, Oklahoma.
+There are matchcovers that say Lincoln Court (singular), Lincoln Courts (plural) and Lincoln Motel.
 You could type in Lincoln in the Keyword Search box but then you’d also see all the matchcovers from Lincoln, IL, plus the A. Lincoln Motel in Springfield and anything else that has Lincoln in the title.
 The best way to see what you want is to type in both Lincoln and Chandler into the Keyword Search box.

 If you type McLean into the Keyword Search you will get all matchcover images from both McLean, TX, and McLean, IL.
 If you want, say, just McLean, IL, type in McLean IL into the Keyword Search box and then you will get all of McLean, IL (plus a few others from McLean, TX, that have the letter sequence I-L in their title name, so you’ll ignore them).